RGB color profiles

 In the image opposite, you can see the gamut of available colors with several RGB profiles and those available with CMYK.

 Please note that uploading RGB files to our print ordering system will be automatically converted to CMYK values.
-We believe our conversion system is accurate, but we recommend creating your specific CMYK color for printing to avoid disappointment.
+We believe our conversion system is accurate, but we recommend creating your specific CMYK color for printing.

 How to stay in the CMYK gamut